Diamondbacks vs. Phillies Player Props Betting Odds

-Player prop bet odds for Nicholas Castellanos, Christian Walker and others are listed when the Philadelphia Phillies host the Arizona Diamondbacks at Citizens Bank Park on Monday at 6:40 PM ET.
+Player props can be found for Nicholas Castellanos and Lourdes Gurriel Jr., among others, when the Philadelphia Phillies host the Arizona Diamondbacks at Citizens Bank Park on Tuesday at 6:40 PM ET.

 Bet on this matchup or its props with DraftKings!